Shani Bensimon

 Volatile organic Compounds II

-a by-product of the distillation is rosin- a material traditionally used in aquatint copper etching.
+A by-product of the distillation is rosin- a material traditionally used in aquatint copper etching.

 2024